danlawinc/smartconnectsdk-ios-sample-app/README.md

 Data that can be requested using Basic channel:<br />
  1. Standard Pids (id: 0-255)<br />
  2. Danlaw's Custom PIDs (id: 256 and over)<br />
-Refer 'List of Formatted PIDs' section of Danlaw SmartConnect Installation guide for a complete list of the PID IDs and their respective return Objects:
+Refer 'List of Formatted PIDs' section of Danlaw SmartConnect Installation guide for a complete list of the PID IDs and its respective return Objects:

 Here is an example to request FuelLevel: